 - Not enough attention.
 When my child says he’s bored, sometimes it’s not because he’s out of ideas, but he’s craving my company.
 If you hear your child say he’s bored, it might not be because he’s looking for something to do, but rather his way of saying he wants to spend time with you.

-Why boredom is good for your child
+Boredom is good for your child in many ways

-Kids learn to wait.
+1. Kids learn to wait

 One of the biggest reasons kids need to feel bored is they develop the ability to tolerate boredom.

 You see, we have to wait—none of us can avoid this in life.
 The difference between a child who can wait and one who finds it difficult can affect many outcomes in his life.
 Kids who can wait reap the benefits of delayed gratification.
 Researchers have linked this ability to wait to success in later life.